I am sharing a really easy laundry basket push game, a perfect proprioception activity for your toddlers or kids of any age.

 So I moved it up to the front porch, which was much easier for her to push around.

-She ended up pushing this around the front porch for about 15-30 minutes!
+She ended up pushing this around the front porch for about 15 minutes or more!
 Here is a short video I took of her pushing it around the porch.

 You can see in the video how much concentration she put into this activity!
 That is when you can tell an activity is really working.
-By taking an activity that your child is showing an interest in and adding just a bit of a challenge to it, they will want to keep doing it until they master it!
-In my daughter's case, that was taking her love of pushing empty boxes or carrying boxes around house and providing her a “just right” challenge by adding some weight and making it fun!
+By taking an activity that your child is showing an interest in and adding just a bit of a challenge to it, they will want to keep doing it until they master it.

 How to Adapt the Laundry Basket Push Game